Overview of the Emeryville Fair Workplaces Ordinance

 As was the case with the previously passed ordinances, the Unions were the major backer of the ordinances and the play is seen as something that could boost union numbers.
-This is because employers can become exempt from the detailed and rigorous demands of documentation and compliance under the law if they unionize their employees.
+This is because employers can become exempt from the detailed and rigorous demands of documentation and compliance with the law if they unionize their employees.

 The Reasoning Behind Restrictive Scheduling

-The presumption of the ordinance is that employers are failing to work with employees, are creating last minute changes that disrupt employee life, and demanding difficult shifts where employees are required to work the closing and subsequent opening of a shift.
+The presumption of the ordinance is that employers are failing to work with employees, are creating last-minute changes that disrupt employee life, and demanding difficult shifts where employees are required to work the closing and subsequent opening of a shift.
 Lawmakers are concerned that employees may struggle to find child care, rearrange schedules for last minute changes, or be unable to depend on a certain number of hours to be worked.

 However, recent studies in both San Francisco and Seattle show that over 70% of retail and fast food employee are happy with the current number of hours they are working and nearly 90% feel that they can talk to their employer about their schedules.

 The new ordinance carries with it stiff fines and additional labor costs for all affected employers.
 It is vital that businesses know and understand this new ordinance prior to its implementation in July.
-The purpose of this article is to provide an overview of the ordinance for business owners, managers and entrepreneurs.
+The purpose of this article is to provide an overview of the ordinance for business owners, managers, and entrepreneurs.